farmOS/farmOS/docs/development/module/roles.md

 ## Managed Roles

-The Farm Access module provides methods to create user roles with permissions that are managed for the purposes of farmOS.
+The farmOS Access module provides methods to create user roles with permissions that are managed for the purposes of farmOS.
 These roles cannot be modified from the Admin Permissions UI.
 Instead, these roles allow permissions to be provided by other modules that want to provide sensible defaults for common